 Wicking and Breathability

-Of all the socks tested, the thinnest socks were the most breathable, while the thicker socks were less breathable.
-The Injinini and Darn Tough Light Hiker felt the most airy on hot days and proved to be the best options for warm weather.
-However, some of our testers mentioned that breathability deteriorated between the toes of the Injinji in comparison to traditional options due to the extra material not found in traditional hikers.
-As a result, the Injinji did not score as high in this category.
-The Darn Tough Full Cushion did well in this category and proved to be more breathable than thicker socks like the Smartwool PhD.
-The Smartwool still breathed well, but because of the tightly packed wool layering, it wasn't as airy as others like the Wigwam Hiker Pro or the Danish Unisex Merino Wool.
+The Injinji Outdoor Midweight Crew NuWool also provided superior breathability, though some of our testers mentioned that it deteriorated between the toes in comparison to traditional options.
+As a result, it did not score as high as other options in this category.
+The Darn Tough Full Cushion did well in this class and proved to be more breathable than thicker socks like the Smartwool PhD.
+The Smartwool still breathed well, but because of the tightly packed wool layering but it wasn't as airy as other loosely woven fabrics like the Wigwam Hiker Pro or the Danish Unisex Merino Wool.

 If a thicker hiking sock is unable to wick well, use a wicking liner for a dual-sock system.
 This ensures moisture is transported away from the foot, keeping your feet drier longer.

-If you're looking for the burliest sock out there, the Wigwam Hiking Outdoor Pro is a super burly synthetic that will last for years to come!
-After 60 miles of use it still looks brand new with very little noted wear and tear.
-In comparison, the Darn Tough Full Cushion Hiker showed a little more wear and tear, but not by much.
-The Darn Tough Light Hiker showed a tiny bit of wear, with just minor pilling, while the Injinji showed close to none!
-The Smartwool PhD and Smartwool Hike Medium Sock (Women's Editors' Choice winner) scored the lowest in this category.
-The Smartwool showed lots of pilling on the surface and ample cushion compaction.
-In general, all the socks in this review were pretty darn tough - some were just able to hold up little better than others.
+The Wigwam Hiking Outdoor Pro is a super burly synthetic that will last for years to come!
+After 60 miles of use, it still looks brand new with very little noted wear and tear.
+In comparison, the Darn Tough Full Cushion Hiker showed minor pilling, but not much more.
+The Darn Tough light hiking options also showed some wear, with just slight pilling, while the Injinji showed close to none!
+The Smartwool PhD and Smartwool Hike Medium Sock (Women's Editors' Choice winner) scored the lowest in this category because we noted pilling, cushion compaction, and some thread fly-aways.

 — Amber King